tardate/LittleArduinoProjects/playground/GccToolchain/README.md

 ### Example: blinky.c

-Use avr-lib to compile and generate the Intel Hex format file.
+Use avr-gcc to compile and generate the Intel Hex format file.
 Source is `blinky/blinky.c` and is written for an atmega328p/Arduino Uno.

 ```